gruksd/Data-mini-project/README.md

-## Data-mini-project
+# Data-mini-project
 # MINI PROJECT CANVAS
-# Title (preliminary):                                                             # Group members: Mikhail Zolotilin, Mitja Sainio, Sofia Gruk
+## Title (preliminary):                                                             ## Group members: Mikhail Zolotilin, Mitja Sainio, Sofia Gruk
-Workshop # :         .
+Workshop:         .
          MOTIVATION  🎯
 Which is the target group of our mini-project?
 Who is the end-user?